jeek-on-git/PSHostFile/README.md

 |`Restore-HostFile`|Restores the specified Hosts file from backup|
 |||

-### Managing Host File Variables
+### Managing Hosts File Variables

-The following set of commands are used to manage the Host File variables.
+The following set of commands are used to manage the Hosts File variables.

 |Command|Description|
 |-----|-----|